cucumber/build/README.md

 # Publishing a new version of the image

-The Docker image is published to a public dockerhub repository via an [automated Continuous Deployment workflow](./.github/workflows/release.yaml).
+The Docker image is published to a public dockerhub repository via an [automated Continuous Deployment workflow](./.github/workflows/release.yaml) running of a protected [release](https://github.com/cucumber/build/tree/release) branch.

-To publish a new version of the image:
+To make a release, you make a pull request to the `release` branch, and wait for a member of the [@cucumber/build](https://github.com/orgs/cucumber/teams/build) team to merge it.

+Here's the steps in detail:

 1. Make sure you have [set up a GPG key](https://docs.github.com/en/github/authenticating-to-github/signing-commits) - all commits to the `release` branch must be signed.
 1. Choose a version number, using [semantic versioning](https://semver.org/).